 Fun Activities in Varkala

 Running for years now, these casual cooking classes are a wonderful way to while away an afternoon, ending it with some very delicious food.
 Depending on your lesson, you may accompany the teacher to the market to pick up fresh ingredients, ready for later.
-During the class, you will make some traditional Keralan dishes, probably including a pleasing amount of coconut oil.
+During Khan’s Cooking Class, you will make some traditional Keralan dishes, probably including a pleasing amount of coconut oil.

-We took this class back in 2013 but if you want to see how things have changed, check out their Instagram.
+We took this Khan’s Cooking Class back in 2013 but if you want to see how things have changed, check out their Instagram.

 Try Surfing With Soul & Surf